 are not yet exerting your body but as you begin to pedal and as you

 begin to increase the Intensity/Resistance your heart rate will begin

-to rise, If one is capable of keeping an eye on their heart rate
+to rise, it’s not like you’re going from nyc to ct in limo service.
+If one is capable of keeping an eye on their heart rate

 during the class they will find that as they push their body harder